tobiasbriones/blog/academy/career/math/cs/engineering/unah/4-years-since-vocational-fair-at-unah-vs-2023-05-09/index.md

-The vocational fair is usually performed once a year, where the community, like university stakeholders (students, academics, etc.), and other guests like high-school[^1] students.
+The vocational fair is usually performed once a year, where the community, like university stakeholders (students, academics, etc.), and other guests like high-school[^1] students, assist in exploring or presenting projects related to career offers.

-[^1]: High-school students are those who are near to entering superior education
+[^1]: High-school students are those who will soon reach higher education, like
-    like college or university
+    college or university

 > The Vocational Fair has as its main purpose the orientation, advice, and
 > socialization of the educational offer, as well as the academic services that